halcyon/renewedbrain.com/dementia.md

 affected.
 The person can have problems making decisions, paying bills, finding their way around, recalling names, finding the right word to say, controlling or showing emotions, or remembering how to do things.
-Often the early signs of dementia look like depression and a person may be sent for neuropsychological testing to determine which diagnosis is the most accurate.
-It is important to diagnose Alzheimer’s early because there are helpful treatments that can improve daily functioning, though there is no way to slow the progression of the disease and there is no cure.
+Often the early signs of dementia look like depression or anxiety, which can also mimic dementia.
+It is important to diagnose dementia early because there are helpful treatments that can improve daily functioning, though there is no way to slow the progression of the disease or to cure it.

-Another term that is being used more frequently is Mild Cognitive Impairment, or MCI.
+Some patients do not yet have dementia, but are diagnosed with Mild Cognitive Impairment (MCI).
 Individuals with MCI have a decrease in one or more areas of thinking, but the decrease is not significant enough to be diagnosed as a dementia.
-This is a crucial time to diagnose problems with thinking and memory, because it is currently believed that the earlier a person receives treatment, the better the chance that the patient will remain independent for a longer period of time.
+This is a critical time to diagnose problems with thinking and memory, because it is currently believed that the earlier a person receives treatment, the better the chance that the patient will remain independent for a longer period of time.
-If you have a concern that your thinking skills are not as good as they once were, and you are worried that the changes are not just a part of normal aging, then you may want to ask us about neuropsychological testing.
+If you have concerns that your thinking skills are not as good as they once were, and you are worried that the changes are not just a part of normal aging, then you may want to ask us about neuropsychological testing.
 If you would like to set an appointment contact our office.